 I’m recording as stereo, so if you have a mono file, your channel mode will likely look different.
 Again, more important to be consistent than to be right on that front.
 But everything else here is chosen for a reason.
 You need Bit Rate Mode set to Constant and Quality set to 192 kbps.
 Less and they won’t take it, bigger and your files are going to be unnecessarily huge.
 I’m not just talking about longer uploads here, I’m also talking longer downloads for your readers.
 Set it at 192, don’t argue with me! 😛

-The file type needs to be mp3.
-Again, don’t argue, just do it.
+The upload file type needs to be mp3.
+Double check to make sure that ACX and Audible haven’t updated this requirement.
 You might also notice that most of my filenames start with a two-digit number.
 That’s so I can make sure they stay in order.
 That part isn’t a requirement, but a habit formed in a decade of working as a data-monkey.
 I use a similar file structure on many of my draft files when I’m writing a book.
 If you want to adopt that tactic, and you have 80+ chapters, you might want to use 3 digits instead.

 That’s pretty much it.
 Well that and hours of editing, recording, and mastering.
 If you have a fiction book that you want to record, you will also need to be careful about voices for different characters and such.
 I’m pretty sure I will never do the audio for my own fiction, or anyone else’s, like, ever.
 Well, maybe a flash piece or something, I dunno.
 This process was troublesome enough for non-fiction.
 But I learned a lot doing it and wanted to share.
 Hopefully this will help some of you looking to produce your own audio book on ACX soon.